 Since its formation in 2005, the ILR has grown to over 1000 members and 15 course offerings each semester.
 Along with this growth have come challenges in managing the member list and class registrations each semester.
 In order to continue providing the best possible experience for ILR members, and to preserve the sanity of the Registrar and Treasurer, the ILR Board decided in June of 2015 to implement a new computer system.
-This new website is the portion of the new system visible to members.
+This website is the portion of the new system visible to members.
 We sincerely hope that you will find it more convenient and friendly than our old system.

-Here are a few tips for navigating the new website:
+Here are a few tips for navigating the website:

 What is ILR?